A (2+1)-dimensional growth process with explicit stationary measures

 We assume hereafter that in each column there is a doubly infinite set of beads, i.e. the index $n$ runs over all of $\mathbb Z$.

-It is easy to check that $z_t(\ell,n;K)$ is increasing w.r.t. $K_p$ and decreasing w.r.t. $K_q$.
+Two processes with different cut-offs $K$ and $K'$ can be coupled in the obvious way: their $p$-clocks (resp. $q$-clocks) are the same in the ball of radius $\min(K_p,K'_p)$ (resp. $\min(K_q,K'_q)$).
+It is then easy to check that $z_t(\ell,n;K)$ is increasing w.r.t. $K_p$ and decreasing w.r.t. $K_q$.
 We will then define

 to be the position of the $(\ell,n)$-th bead at time $t$ for the process without cut-off.

 Assuming that $z_t(\ell,n)$ is finite for every $(\ell,n)$, call $X_t$ the corresponding bead configuration and let $\mathbb P_\nu$ be the law of the process $(X_t)_{t\ge0}$ started with initial distribution $\nu$ (if $\nu$ is concentrated at some $\sigma$, then we write just $\mathbb P_{\sigma}$). \begin{theorem} For almost every initial condition sampled from $\pi_{{\rho}}$, with ${\rho}$ a non-extremal slope, the limit \eqref{eq:37} is almost surely finite for all $(\ell,n)$ and $t\ge 0$.
 Moreover, $\pi_{{\rho}}$ is invariant.
 More precisely, if $f$ is a local bounded function of the dimer configuration one has for every $t\ge0$